bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_fall_2026.md

 1. [DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models](https://arxiv.org/pdf/2402.03300): This 224 paper introduce Group Relative Policy Optimization (GRPO), a variant of Proximal Policy Optimization (PPO), that the DeepSeek folks claim enhances mathematical reasoning abilities while optimizing the memory usage of PPO.

 1. [Neural Thickets: Diverse Task Experts Are Dense Around Pretrained Weights](https://arxiv.org/html/2603.12228v1): New for 2026!
+No need for fine-tuning.
 Just randomly jiggle your weights...

 ### Multimodal Langauge Modeling